AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-5.md

 <!--- ACP2E-448-->

-*  {{ site.data.var.ce }} no longer throws an exception when you add a bundle product through Page Builder.
+*  Magento Open Source no longer throws an exception when you add a bundle product through Page Builder.

 <!--- ACP2E-381-->

-*  You can now create a customer account on an iOS device with the inclined apostrophe (’) in the first, middle, or last name.
+*  You can now create a customer account on an iOS device with the inclined apostrophe (') in the first, middle, or last name.
 Previously, only the straight apostrophe was allowed, and using iOS 11+ default inclined apostrophe resulted in a `Name is not valid!` error.

 <!--- ACP2E-378-->